 What we like about their free coding bootcamp is that as well as the almost obligatory HTML and CSS, you’ll also learn how to code with WordPress, a prized skill.
 WordPress runs so many websites and blogs (including this one), and proficiency in WordPress development could be ideal for a freelance web developer who wants to be constantly in demand.

 What’s more, the camp also includes more of the visual elements as well, with a basic introduction to UX design as well.
-If you’re looking to learn what it is and why it’s important, here is a handy guide.
+If you’re looking to learn what it is and why it’s important, we’ve created a handy guide.

 When it comes to free coding bootcamps, why not study at MIT?
 Their Introduction to Computer Science and Programming in Python course is conducted mostly over recorded lectures, with regular problem sets and quizzes being the main way of applying what you’ve learned.